medvedevgroup/BubbZ/README.md

 * Intel TBB library properly installed on your system.
 In other words, G++ should be able to find TBB libs (future releases will not depend on TBB)

-The easiest way to install the dependencies is to use a package management system, for APT on Debian systems they can be installed by the following:
+Many systems will have this software already installed.
+If not, you will need sudo priviliges to install them.
+The easiest way to install the dependencies is to use a package management system; for APT on Debian systems they can be installed by the following:

 	sudo apt-get install git cmake g++ libtbb-dev